 Though it is pertinent that the user fully take every safety precaution when dealing with highly-pressurized nailing equipment, the equipment itself should also be trustworthy and safe.
 For this reason, the user should also strive find buy a brad nailer with a record of safety and functional reliability.

-The user must also make sure to find the most comfortable grip and grip angle when looking for a brad nailer.
-Grips with good traction can prevent any accidental slips and prevent any brads from entering any unwanted surfaces especially human flesh.
+The user must also make sure to find the most comfortable grip.
+While having a good grip angle when looking for a brad nailer.
+Grips with good traction can prevent any accidental slips.
+It also prevent any brads from entering any unwanted surfaces especially human flesh.

 Further, a worker will be much safer using a comfortable tool they may be less likely to drop their equipment, or to injure themselves while adjusting their grip.

 Weight is another essential consideration in finding the ideal nailer.
 Some nailers may contain heavier components.
-A decent weight may help with absorbing recoil, but if a nailer is too heavy, the user may have to fight discomfort in order to accurately and safely finish a job.
+A decent weight may help with absorbing recoil.
+But if a nailer is too heavy, the user may have to fight discomfort.
 Further, it may be more difficult for the user to transport a heavy nailer to and from each work location.

 Though each make of brad nailer will be different in its features, and though each user may place more value on a certain nailer feature over another, brad nailers that can combine the ideal amount of power, comfort, and mobility can help to streamline any work project that requires their operation.